Kreeblah/DietPiTimeServer/README.md

 `systemctl enable gpsd`

+And we can enable chrony:

+`systemctl enable chrony`

 It is highly recommended to set the system time zone to UTC.
 To do that, just run the following command and select `Etc/UTC` as the time zone:

 `dpkg-reconfigure tzdata`